Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Description of in terms of admissible subsets

+This sequence is of length $p+1$ hence it has to be saturated.
+This completes the proof of Theorem \ref{main}.

-\begin{Cor} Let $\la\in P^{-}$ and $\tau \in P^+$.
+\begin{Cor} Let $\la\in P^{+}$ and $\tau \in P^+$.
 We have

-where the sum is taken over all $\la$-antidominant maximal admissible subset $J$. \end{Cor}
+where the sum is taken over all $\la$-dominant maximal admissible subset $J$. \end{Cor}

-\begin{Rem} If we are working in the case of equal parameters, we can remove the condition of maximality since all parallel hyperplanes have same weights and therefore all admissible subsets are maximal. \end{Rem}
+\begin{Rem} If we are working in the case of equal parameters or when $W$ is not of type $\tC_n$ or $\tA_1$, we can remove the condition of maximality since all parallel hyperplanes have same weights and therefore all admissible subsets are maximal. \end{Rem}